 Clogged Catalytic Converter

-A catalytic converter substrate consists of aluminum oxide honeycomb coated with materials like platinum and palladium.
+A catalytic converter substrate consists of an aluminum oxide honeycomb coated with materials like platinum and palladium.
 They react and remove (CO) carbon monoxide and (HC) hydrocarbon from the exhaust stream.

 A two-way catalytic converter works by oxidizing CO and HC to (CO2) carbon dioxide and water.
 A three-way catalytic converter also removes (NOx) oxides of nitrogen from the exhaust.

-Perform a backpressure test to confirm a clogged catalytic converter.
-Backpressure testers are used to test for restrictions in the exhaust flow.
+A clogged catalytic converter causes a restriction that results in a noticeable drop in power during acceleration.
+Perform a back pressure test to confirm a clogged catalytic converter.
+Back pressure testers are used to test for restrictions in the exhaust flow.
 Remove the upstream oxygen sensor and install the tester.
-Engine specifications typically require the backpressure to be below ~1.0 psi. at idle, and no more than 4.0 or 5.0 psi. at snap throttle.
-There's a big difference between a late model and an older model vehicle.
+Engine specifications typically require the backpressure to be below ~1.0 psi.
+At idle, and no more than 4.0 or 5.0 psi. at snap-throttle.
+There is a big difference between a late model and an older model vehicle.
 Check with the vehicle manufacturer's specifications before testing.